When is the reading of the Will?

 How we can help?

 We answer these and many other questions regarding wills, trusts and estates.
 We provide estate planning for clients as well as handle their estates after they have passed.
-Our firm also handles more complicated planning, with lifetime trusts that address complicated issues involving asset protection and long term care planning.
+Our firm also handles more complicated estate planning, with lifetime trusts that address complicated issues involving asset protection and long term care planning.
+If you have Estate Planning needs of any kind, Jim Leonick is the Estate Planning Attorney that you need.
 We look forward to your questions, and will provide your free 30 minute consultation to discuss your options for estate/asset protection or to explain probate and estate administration after a loved one’s death.

 James F. Leonick